Vicba/Sociali/README.md

 Sociali is a simple instagram like app build in MERN stack. (mongoDB, Express, React, Node) You can like users posts and create, delete your own posts.

+# Status
+Pending: still need to work on the site. (school refuses me to have free time 🙃 )

 # Things to clean or fix:
 - get auth with context